anasolomon/keep/README.md

 export default Header;
 ```
-a Footer.ejx component with the footer element/css
+a Footer.jsx component with the footer element/css
 ```js
 import React from "react";